J-Moravec/j-moravec.github.io/posts/containers/containers.md

 * run linuxdeploy to put it all together and create AppImage

 ### Installing into AppDir
 First, we need to build the application in a way that it is installed.
-But we do not want to actually install it into the image filesytem, but into the `AppDir`:
+But we do not want to actually install it into the image filesystem, but into the `AppDir`:

 ```
 make install  DESTDIR=/home/7kaa/AppDir
 ```

-Note that due to the way the build system for 7kaa is setup, with multiple makefiles for various subsystems, we need to specify AppDir with an absolute path instead of relative.
+Note that due to the way the build system for 7kaa is set up, with multiple makefiles for various subsystems, we need to specify AppDir with an absolute path instead of relative.

 Another thing that we need to do is move everything from `/usr/local/` to `/usr/`.
-While both are valid locations, and in fact `/usr/local/` is more suitable from administrative perspective, linuxdeploy does not recognize binary in `/usr/local/bin/`
+While both are valid locations and in fact `/usr/local/` is more suitable from an administrative perspective, linuxdeploy does not recognize binary in `/usr/local/bin/`

 ```
 mv AppDir/usr/local/* AppDir/usr/